Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 on and off in one second intervals.
 Once the position has been determined successfully (or the attempt timed out and failed, because of bad GPS reception), the device enters the Data Transfer Phase.

+During this phase the Tracker gives visual feedback over it's LED.
+See [LED Patterns](#led-patterns) for an explanation.

 #### Data Transfer Phase